behnamazimi/js-service-wrapper/README.md

 These two hooks will call on all wrappers. the first one will get the result and return the `data` property of that, and the second one just receives the result after client-promise succeed and log it.

-There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientWrapper`s to affect the services.
+There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientHandler`s to affect the services.
  1. `HOOKS.BEFORE_FIRE` calls before client service calling, but this hook is not async, and the fire will not wait for this.
  2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving, and the value that it returns will send as the resolve parameter.
  3. `HOOKS.BEFORE_REJECT` calls when the service client promise is rejecting, and the value that it returns will send as the reject parameter.